 Community & Beneficiaries

-TEN represents the needs of people in Chicago and Cook County that have suffered from inequitable transportation access or have been negatively impacted by past decisions.
-There are currently over 30 organizational members of the coalition that officially formed back in May 2020.
-TEN has developed an organizational structure that positions community-based organizations as decision-makers and has begun expanding the network based on this structure.
+TEN represents the needs of people in Chicago that have suffered from inequitable transportation access or have been negatively impacted by past decisions, and is looking to expand its reach to Chicagoland suburbs.
+TEN has developed an organizational structure that positions community-based organizations as decision-makers and advocacy groups as support.

 Leadership: Executive Committee